Pennsylvania's home-grown "PA Preferred" label becomes law

 "'PA Preferred' tells shoppers they're getting the best.
 They're getting it fresh, and it's local," Corbett said, standing next to a grocery cart heaped with mushrooms, broccoli, bologna and potato chips from Pennsylvania.

-The "PA Preferred" logo has been alerting consumers to locally grown produce since 2004, but the bill Corbett signed into law firmly places the logo on the $5.1 billion-a-year industry.
+The "PA Preferred" logo has been alerting consumers to locally grown produce since 2004, but the bill Corbett signed into law erases that uncertainty and firmly places the logo on the $5.1 billion-a-year industry.

 Branding slogans help support in-state farmers and businesses by helping consumers identify what is "theirs," said New Jersey Department of Agriculture spokeswoman Lynne Richmond,